 Even if you don’t like to travel, your DNA has been places!
-There are myriad places where our countless ancestors lived over the course of time.
+There are myriad places where our countless ancestors lived over time.
 Many of these ancestors passed their DNA on to us.
 We each have a multitude of DNA segments that can be traced back to specific ancestors or ancestral couples.
-An exciting aspect of DNA research is that it can help us learn where our ancestors came from, and where they settled.
+An exciting aspect of DNA research is that it can help us learn where our ancestors came from and where they settled.
 As you use DNA information in conjunction with sound genealogical research, you will learn about the travels of your DNA segments and the stories that are waiting to be discovered.

 If you’ve been following the steps to Research Like a Pro with DNA, you’ve already completed the first steps: